brevdev/brev-docs/docs/howto/copy-personal-settings.md

 You're done!

-Now every workspace will clone this repo and run your personal settings.
+Now every dev environment will clone this repo and run your personal settings.

 ## Make it yours!

-Clone your forked repo-- or from any workspace, cd into `/workspace/user-dotbrev`.
-Commit and push any changes and your next Brev.dev workspace will automatically clone the latest.
+Clone your forked repo-- or from any dev environment, cd into `~/user-dotbrev`.
+Commit and push any changes and your next Brev environment will automatically clone the latest.